Mohammad Ashraful

+Mohammad Ashraful (মোহাম্মদ আশরাফুল; born 7 July 1984) is a Bangladeshi cricketer, who has represented the Bangladesh men's national team.

-Between 2007 and 2009, Ashraful captained his country in 13 Tests, and 38 One Day Internationals (ODIs) of which Bangladesh won eight.
-Ashraful has scored the fastest fifty in Test, ODI and Twenty20 international amongst all Bangladeshi cricketers.
+Between 2007 and 2009, Ashraful captained his country in 13 Tests, and 38 One Day Internationals (ODIs), out of which Bangladesh won eight.
+Ashraful has scored the fastest fifty in Test and ODI for any Bangladeshi cricketer.

 Ashraful also played domestic cricket for the Dhaka Division cricket team in Bangladesh's domestic one-day and first-class competitions, captaining both sides on occasion.

-In 2014 the Bangladesh Cricket Board banned him for eight years after he was found guilty of match-fixing.
+In 2014 the Bangladesh Cricket Board banned him for eight years after he was found guilty of match fixing.
 The ban was later reduced to 5 years with 2 years suspended.
 At the end of the suspension, Ashraful returned to playing domestic cricket.

 Domestic and T20 franchise cricket career

-Debut Season 2000-01
+Debut Season 2000–01

-Ashraful made his first-class debut on 22 November 2000, playing for the Dhaka Metropolis cricket team.
+Ashraful made his debut on 22 November 2000, playing for the Dhaka Metropolis cricket team.
 He opened the batting, scoring 41 and 6; Ashraful also claimed five wickets for 59 runs in the first innings with his leg-spin bowling.
 Three days later Ashraful made his list A debut, again playing for Dhaka Metropolis.
-Opening the batting he scored 22 and took two wickets as his team won the match.
+Opening the batting, he scored 22 and took two wickets as his team won the match.
 Ashraful scored his maiden first-class century in his second match, making 101 against the Khulna cricket team.
 The seven wickets Ashraful took for 99 runs in a match against Chittagong Division in January 2001 remain his best bowling figures.
-Over the course of 2000–01 season he played ten first-class matches – scoring 585 runs at an average of 30.78, including two centuries, and taking 39 wickets at an average of 25.48, including three five-wicket hauls.
+Over the course of the 2000–01 season, he played ten first-class matches – scoring 585 runs at an average of 30.78, including two centuries, and taking 39 wickets at an average of 25.48, including three five-wicket hauls.
 He also played nine list A matches, scoring 85 runs and taking four wickets.

-In November 2006, he set a league record score of 263, against Chittagong Division for Bangladeshi first-class cricket – although this record has since been bettered by Raqibul Hasan.
+In November 2006, he set a league record score of 263, against Chittagong Division for Bangladeshi first-class cricket – although this record has since been broken by Raqibul Hasan.

-Sonargaon Cricketers, a new team in the Dhaka Premier League for the 2005/06 season, signed Ashraful and Mohammad Rafique.
+Sonargaon Cricketers, a team in the Dhaka Premier League for the 2005–06 season, signed Ashraful and Mohammad Rafique.
 The team lost four of its first five games and sought a change of leadership in an attempt to improve its results.
-He played for Rainhill CC in a local cricket league in England.
+He later played for Rainhill CC in a local cricket league in England.

-2008-09 Season
+2008–09 Season

 On 6 February 2009, Ashraful took part in the player auction for the 2009 Indian Premier League.
 The Mumbai Indians bought him for his base price of US$75,000, but he only played one game and scored just 2 runs.